 Meanwhile, the reality is much simpler: the vast majority of people who are looking to obtain a second passport are merely looking to go where they’re treated best.

 For some, Malta is the country where they’ll be treated best.

-When we talk about citizenship by investment with our clients, one of the first concerns that they bring up is the quality of the country that they’re going to be getting citizenship from.
+When we talk about CBI with our clients, one of the first concerns they bring up is the quality of life in the country that they’re considering.

-You see, the vast majority of countries that offer citizenship by investment are small islands in the Caribbean or the South Pacific.
+You see, the vast majority of countries that offer CBI are small islands in the Caribbean or the South Pacific.
 While these countries aren’t bad by any means (and their passports are actually quite good by most standards), most people can’t picture themselves actually living there.

 Second passports are good for many things, but one of the issues that you need to consider is whether you actually would want to live in your new country of citizenship if push came to shove.
 Many people would go nuts on a tiny island like St. Kitts and Nevis, for example.